tronprotocol/documentation/TRX/Tron-overview.md

 Demo: curl -X POST http://127.0.0.1:18890/walletsolidity/gettransactionbyid -d '{"value" : "9PeN9FHPDHr1qpILy3U+iMcLAKvwojUek9jYx1EESXA="}'
 Parameters: value is the transaction ID, hash of the raw_data of the transaction, and should be in base64 format.

-Create address: /wallet/createadresss
-Demo: curl -X POST http://127.0.0.1:18890/wallet/createadresss -d '{"value": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ" }'
-Parameters: value is the password; the address returned in base64 format needs to be converted into base58 for later use.

-TRX easy transfer: /wallet/easytransfer
-Demo: curl -X POST http://127.0.0.1:18890/wallet/easytransfer -d '{"passPhrase": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ","toAddress": "QYkTnLE4evhePSTiEqAIrJdJZ+Vh", "amount":10}'
-Parameters: passPhrase is the password; toAddress is the recipient address; amount is the amount of TRX to transfer.

 Walletextension/gettransactionsfromthis
 Function: Query an account's account transaction Parameter description: address is base64 format, offset is the start index, limit is the maximum number of transactions returned